 This major is open to all students and no previous study is required.
 However, secondary school studies in English, history, social studies, and media studies are particularly useful.
 A good standard of oral and written English is important.

-Courses towards Political Communication begin in your second year, and offer advanced applied practice in understanding the impact media has on politics, making professional judgements in risk or reputational communications, and ethical practice in political reporting.
+The major offers advanced applied practice in understanding the impact media has on politics, making professional judgements in risk or reputational communications, and ethical practice in political reporting.

 Students may find taking courses in Political Science and International Relations, European and European Union Studies, Criminal Justice, Human Services, and Sociology alongside their major particularly useful.